JoelAlftberg/dht11-flask-app/README.md

 - Raspberry Pi Zero
 - DHT11 Adafruit Module

+## Setup
+The script in db/install.sh installs the postgres database, as of now it does not set up the views that I'm usingto generate the daily/weekly/monthly values.\
+The psql_refresh.sh script is meant to be put in crontab and run on an hourly basis or so.

 ## TODO
 - [X] Add SQL-queries for averages
 - [ ] Real-time graphing
 - [ ] Quote of the Day
 - [ ] HTML/CSS - make it pretty
-- [ ] Look into using Turbo Flask

 ## WIP
 - [ ] Services for flask and sensor
 - [ ] Handle unexpected shutdown
+- [ ] Display celsius values on dashboard
-- [ ] Display values on dashboard
+- [ ] Display humidity values on dashboard